franconepippone/mc-industrial-web-framework/docs/overview.md

 A **Package** is the fundamental unit of transport within an RDS network.
 It is a movable container that preserves its internal inventory while being transported through the world.
 In the RDS, Packages are the only entities that physically travel across the network.
 Any Minecraft container that satisfies this behavior can serve as a valid Package technology, but the chosen technology directly influences, and often constrains, the possible implementations of the other RDS entities (Routers, Terminals, and Links).
 All devices in a RDS network must therefore be compatible with the selected Package technology.

 In the [Standard RDS Protocol](rds_protocols.md), the first slot non-empty slot of the Package inventory is reserved for the **Address Stamp**.
-The Address Stamp is *usually* a renamed item encoding a unique identifier of a Terminal.
+The Address Stamp is *usually* a renamed item encoding the unique identifier of a Terminal.
 Routers use the Address Stamp to correctly forward the Package to its intended destination Terminal.
 All remaining slots after the Address Stamp of the Package are used for payload, and can be filled with anything.

 > NOTE: In circumstances where there is request-response pattern at play, it makes sense to talk about a **Destination Address Stamp** (**DAS**) and a **Return Address Stamp** (**RAS**); respectively, the Address Stamp of the *Responder* and that of the *Requester*.